jflamy/jfirmata_experiment/README.md

 # owlcms-firmata
 User-configurable device driver for [owlcms](https://owlcms.github.io/owlcms4-prerelease/#/index) refereeing devices built with Arduino (or similar) boards.
 This program relays commands from owlcms to the board and sends events from the board back to owlcms.
-The program can handle fully IWF-conpliant Timekeeper, Referee and Jury Devices.
+The program can handle fully IWF-compliant Timekeeper, Referee and Jury Devices.
 The refereeing control device can control an external tower for down signal sound and buzzer.

 ![overview](docs/img/overview.png)